RamsesCastillo42/saito/docs/create.md

 ## Module App Structure

 Before we can start coding, we need to get our module structure in order.
-Modules are located in the `lib/modules` directory in our Saito codebase.
+Modules are located in the `lib/mods` directory in our Saito codebase.

 ```
-.
-└── lib
-    └── modules
 └── mods
     └── todo
         └── web
             ├── index.html
             ├── style.css
-                todo.js
+        ├── todo.js
+└── lib
+    └── saito
+        ├── modules.js
+    └── templates
         ├── game.js
-        ├── mods.js
         ├── template.js

 ```